Digia vs Appcues: Product Adoption Comparison

 What is the main difference between Digia and Appcues?

-The main difference lies in where engagement happens.
-Appcues guides users through overlays and external channels, while Digia shapes user behavior directly inside the product through native interactions.
+The main difference is location.
+Appcues guides users with overlays and external channels, while Digia shapes behavior directly inside the product, using interactions that are actually a part of the software itself.

 Is Appcues suitable for mobile apps?